opsani/servo-tomcat/README.md

 * `consul_cert`: Certificate to use when querying consul.
 Optional.
 * `health_check_url`: Healthcheck url, used to determine if tomcat service has successfully restarted
 * `health_check_timeout`: How long to keep trying to check health before giving up
+* `health_check_initial_sleep`: How long to sleep (in seconds) after running the restart command before starting to poll the healthcheck url.
+If not specified, start checking immediately
 * `health_check_ok_string`: String to look for in the output of the healthcheck request
 * `start_file`: Tomcat start file that will be modified by Optune in order to change settings
 * `restart_cmd`: Command to run in order to restart Tomcat after settings in `start_file` are changed